EfthymiaKakoulidou/project-management-tool/README.md

     - When the user clicks on a task either on the project's details page or on a task on the "My Tasks" page he/she is directed to the page showing all the details of the task.
     - If the user has neither created the task or is not assigned the task (with other words he sees this task only because he is a member of that particular project) then : on the top there is the projects' title then to whom it was assigned to and from whom, then the task's description and the deadline.
 The name of the task appears under the name of the project in the vartical navigation bar but not under the My Tasks section.
     - If the user has created the task and is not assigned himself/herself the task then he/she gets the edit, delete buttons.
-Again the name of the task appears under the name of the project in the vartical navigation bar but not under the My Tasks section.
+Again the name of the task appears under the name of the project in the vertical navigation bar but not under the "My Tasks" section.
     - If the user is assigned the task then he/she gets the update-status button.
 In this case the user cannot change the task otherwise.
 He/She can just change the status.
 This task appears now both under the project name and the My tasks section of the vertical navigation bar.
     - If the user is both the creator and the person the task was assigned to he/she gets all the options(edit the task, delete the task and update status.) and the task appears both under the project name it belongs to and the "My tasks" section of the vertical navigation bar.
     - In all cases when a task appears in the vertical navigation it is a link leading to the task's detail page.